-Construction of a broadcasting site without a building permit constitutes a breach of the law and in some cases has led to the issue of demolition orders or the filing of indictments or instigation of civil proceedings against Pelephone and some of its officers.
+Construction of a broadcasting site without a building permit constitutes a breach of the law and in some cases it has led to the issuing of demolition orders of sites or the filing of indictments or instigation of civil proceedings against Pelephone and some of its officers.

-At reporting date, in most of the above cases, Pelephone has succeeded in averting demolition or delaying execution of demolition orders in understandings reached with the planning and building authorities in an attempt to regulate the licensing gap.
+At the reporting date Pelephone has succeeded in most of the above cases in refraining from demolition or delaying implementation of the demolition orders as part of arrangements made with the planning and building authorities in order to attempt to regulate the missing licensing.
 These understandings did not require admission of guilt and/or conviction of Pelephone's officers.
-Notwithstanding, there is no certainty that this situation will continue in future, or that no further demolition orders will be issued and indictments filed with regard to building permits, including against officers.
+Notwithstanding, there is no certainty that this situation will continue in future, or that there will be no further cases where demolition orders will be issued and indictments will be filed because of building permits, including against officers.